Charles Nicklas Christensen

 Together with a colleague from my research group, I co-founded Wizion AI, a company offering image processing products utilising deep learning methods inspired by research in our lab.
 In 2020, we were selected for the Cambridge Accelerate accelerator programme at the Judge Business School.
 After three years of efforts towards the development of two products, we decided to shift our focus to other opportunities.

-• Computer vision
+• Pre-training vision transformers

 • MLOps